Page Reviewed / Updated - May 2019

 Cost of Care Calculator

 As far as care options for the elderly go, adult day care is one of the most affordable options.
-Statewide, in 2018, the average daily cost is $68, which is just under the statewide average of $71 / day.
+Statewide, in 2019, the average daily cost is $67, which is just under the national average of $72 / day.
 However, as with the other types of care in Massachusetts, price varies based on the location within the state.
-The most expensive areas for adult day care are found in Boston and Worcester.
-In these locations, the cost averages between $71 and $78 / day.
-The most cost efficient locations are Springfield, Pittsfield, and Barnstable Town, where the daily cost ranges from $62 - $66.
+The most expensive areas for adult day care is found in Boston.
+Here, the average cost is $74 / day.
+The most cost efficient locations is Barnstable Town, where the average daily cost is $60.
+The areas of Pittsfield, Springfield, and Worcester have average costs equal to the statewide average at $67 / day.
 Note, adult day care centers commonly bill in half-day increments.

 In Massachusetts, the state Medicaid (MassHealth) plan covers the cost of residing in a nursing home facility, in addition to limited personal care assistance, adult foster care, and adult day health.